-- A. All players, except goalkeepers, must wear shin guards, elbow pads, approved hockey gloves, approved helmets, face protection and protective cup if male or pelvic protective equipment if female at all times during the game. - B. A glove from which all or part of the palm has been removed or cut to permit the use of bare fingers shall be considered illegal equipment. - C. The goalkeeper must wear a chest protector which conforms to the body, regulation goalkeeper's gloves, approved face masks and protective cup if male or pelvic protective equipment if female.
+- a) All players, except goalkeepers, must wear shin guards, elbow pads, approved hockey gloves, approved helmets, face protection and protective cup (if male) or pelvic protective equipment (if female) at all times during the game. - b) A glove from which all or part of the palm has been removed or cut to permit the use of bare fingers shall be considered illegal equipment. - c) The goalkeeper must wear a chest protector which conforms to the body, regulation goalkeeper's gloves, approved face mask and protective cup (if male) or pelvic protective equipment (if female).
 If the goalkeeper wears forearm guards they must be soft and pliable and conform to the player's forearms.
-Any regulation Inline Hockey style equipment is acceptable. - D. Full-face protection must be attached to the helmet for everyone playing International Championships that is under the age of nineteen (19).
+Any regulation Inline Hockey style equipment is acceptable. - d) Full-face protection must be attached to the helmet for everyone playing in an IHNZ sanctioned event that is under the age of nineteen.
 This regulation applies to both men and women players.
-For all players over 19 years old, the mandatory equipment includes a helmet with Visor minimum.
+For all players nineteen (19) years of age and older, the mandatory equipment includes a helmet with Half Visor minimum.

-Visor must be worn properly as it is intended.
-Any visor worn in the offset position (ie tilted up exposing the eyes) during play will be given a Team warning.
+NOTE: Visor must be worn properly as it is intended.
+Any visor worn in the offset position (i.e. tilted up exposing the eyes) during play will be given a Team warning.
 Any subsequent infractions by the same team will result in a minor penalty for illegal equipment assessed to that player.

-- E. A mouth guard is mandatory for players wearing a visor (Effective starting from 1st January 2020) - F. Helmets of players shall be properly fastened with a chin strap.
+- e) A mouth guard is recommended for players wearing a half visor. - f) Helmets of players shall be properly fastened with a chin strap.

-Note.
-Full-facial protection is mandatory for ALL male and female Junior players (playing in a Junior Championships) regardless of age.
+NOTE: Full-facial protection is mandatory for ALL male and female Junior players under the age of 19 playing in any IHNZ sanctioned events.